 Screen All Prospective Tenants

 A great landlord should be selective when it comes to their choice of tenants.
-Pick tenants that earn sufficient income, have a good credit rating, and have a good rental background, among other things.
+Pick a tenant that earn sufficient income, have a good credit rating, and have a good rental background, among other things.

 Additionally, make sure to abide by the Tennessee Fair Housing Act.
-Treat all prospects equally and fairly regardless of their race, color, religion, disability, familial status, nationality, and gender.
+Treat any prospective tenant equally and fairly regardless of their race, color, religion, disability, familial status, nationality, and gender.

 Determine the Right Rental Price